-Millions adored The Elder Scrolls V: Skyrim has received critical and commercial acclaim since its initial release back in 2011, so much so that Bethesda has brought it back with a remastered special edition.
-The snowy open world was simply brimming with imaginative quests, compelling characters and fantastical locations to explore.
+The Elder Scrolls V: Skyrim has received critical and commercial acclaim since its initial release back in 2011.
+The snowy open world was absolutely packed with imaginative quests, compelling characters and varied locations explore.
 Skyrim was an unquestionable phenomenon, so the anticipation for its still unannounced sequel is at fever pitch.

 What is The Elder Scrolls 6?